 Chongwe River Camp

 Put Chongwe River Camp into context - read more about it in the Bradt guide

 We want you to understand more about Chongwe River Camp.
 We’re not shy to direct you to their own website as we're confident that a trip there with us will cost you the same or less than booking it any other way, even directly.
 So follow the links below for more information.

 Chongwe River Camp Click here to visit the Chongwe River Camp homepage.
 This is a nice website with some interesting information and good photos.

 % of trips |

 The well-established Kaingo Camp overlooks the Luangwa River from beneath an old grove of ebony trees.
-Owned by Derek Shenton and his family, it’s one of the few owner-run camps remaining in South Luangwa National Park.
-Derek still heads up the team and is frequently in ...
+Owned by Derek Shenton and his family, it's one of the few independent camps remaining in South Luangwa National Park.
+Derek, and his very engaging wife Jules, live in ...
 Read more about Kaingo Camp

 Home to John and Carol Coppinger, the founders of Remote Africa Safaris, Tafika is a small and apparently fairly rustic camp standing on the banks of the Luangwa River, on the north side of the beautiful Nsefu Sector of South Luangwa National Park.
 Tafika and its two satellite ...
 Read more about Tafika

 |19%|94% (105 reviews)